sashathomas/evil-jea/README.md

 # Evil-JEA

-A small WinRM client designed for interacting with JEA endpoints.
+A small WinRM client designed for interacting with JEA endpoints from Linux.

 ## Installation